ksmin23/my-adk-python-samples/shop-agent-app/README.md

     ```bash
     adk web
     ```
-2.  **Interact with the Agent:** Open the provided URL in your browser and select the `shop_agent` from the list of available agents.
+2.  **Interact with the Agent:** Open the provided URL in your browser and select `shop_agent` from the list of available agents.

 ## Deploying to Cloud Run

 You can deploy this agent as a containerized application on Google Cloud Run.

+### **Deploy MCP Server to Cloud Run**:

+This agent requires the `mcp-vertex-ai-retail-search-server` to be running on Cloud Run.
+Follow the setup instructions in the cloned MCP server repository's `README.md`.
+Ensure that the MCP server is deployed securely within a private VPC subnet.

+**Make a note of the URL where the server is running** (e.g., `https://internal-mcp-vaisr-server-xxxxxxxx-uc.a.run.app/mcp/`).

 ### Using the ADK CLI (Recommended)

-Using the `adk` command-line tool is the simplest way to deploy.
+The [`deploy_to_cloud_run.py`](../deploy_to_cloud_run.py) tool provides the simplest way to deploy.

 1.  **Authenticate with Google Cloud**:
     First, run the following command to authenticate: